joeclark-phd/databasebook-postgres/manuscript/chapter01.md

 3. What are some of the other rules or constraints you can place on a column?
 Name three, and speculate on when they would be useful.
 4. Look up the documentation on data types supported by PostgreSQL.
 There are a lot of them.
 Make a short list (or a cheat sheet) of the five or six data types you think you'd use most often.
 5. Try to find out on your own how to use the "ALTER TABLE" command to add a new column to an existing table.
 Specifically, add a "date" column to the "purchases" table used as an example in this chapter.
-6. PostgreSQL comes with a graphical user interface (GUI) called **pgAdmin III**.
-Find this program on your computer and figure out how to log in to your PostgreSQL database(s) with it.
+6. PostgreSQL offers a graphical user interface (GUI) called **pgAdmin**, which may have been installed with it.
+Find this program on your computer or install it, and figure out how to log in to your PostgreSQL database(s) with it.
-7. On your own, figure out how to use pgAdmin III to create a new table in the "lab1" database.
+7. On your own, figure out how to use pgAdmin to create a new table in the "lab1" database.
 Make sure it has a primary key column.
 Can you add some sample data to the table without having to use SQL "INSERT" commands?
-8. See if you can find out how to open a window within pgAdmin III to execute arbitrary SQL commands.
+8. See if you can find out how to open a window within pgAdmin to execute arbitrary SQL commands.
 Run some of the example SQL queries from this chapter through that interface.
-9. Other graphical front-ends for PostgreSQL (besides pgAdmin III) are available, some free (or free to students) and some commercial.
+9. Other graphical front-ends for PostgreSQL (besides pgAdmin) are available, some free (or free to students) and some commercial.
 Find and examine one or two of these alternatives.
 What do you think of them?
-10. It's annoying to have to include "`-U postgres`" every time you want to run `psql` from the command line.
-Can you find out how to alter your setup so that this can be omitted?
-Note: there are multiple ways to do this, and the best option may differ across Windows, Mac, and Linux systems.

 ### Exercises